zlehmann/returning-string-data-v-000/README.md

 So, if we reload the page and click "more" on a post, we should get an alert with the body of that post.

-### Replacing Text with the API Response
+## Replacing Text with the API Response

 The last thing we need to do is swap out that `alert(data)` call with actually putting the response into the body of our post.

 If we look back at `_post.html.erb`, we see that our body is in a `<div>`.
 All we need to do is replace the inner text of that `<div>`.
-To do that, we need to identify it with the `post.id`.
+To do that, we need to identify it with the `post.id`:

 ```erb
 # _post.html.erb